The Gospel Coalition

 — Pulitzer Prize winner for The Most Famous Man in America: The Biography of Henry Ward Beecher

 "It is impossible to overestimate the importance of Harriet Beecher Stowe, who was in her lifetime the most famous and influential woman in the United States, bar none.
 But she has been largely forgotten today.
 Nancy Koester's comprehensive biography brings Stowe's personal story to life for a new generation while re-creating the fierce religious and cultural battles that inspired her to write the Great American Novel that helped turn the course of American history."

-"An accessible and absorbing interpretive biography. . . .
-Koester engagingly and intelligently discusses each major novel, each family crisis, each journey, and each spiritual change, including a fluctuating interest in spiritualism after the deaths of two of [Stowe's] sons, without a whiff of academic fustiness.
+"The subject of this accessible and absorbing interpretive biography was perhaps the most famous American woman of the nineteenth century. . . .
+Koester engagingly and intelligently discusses each major novel, each family crisis, each journey, and each spiritual change, including a fluctuating interest in spiritualism after the deaths of two of her sons, without a whiff of academic fustiness.
 A top-notch read."